tohajan/Python-Random-Forest/README.md

 # Depression Classification Using Random Forests
 ### Handling Class Imbalance with Class Weights and SMOTE

-This project explores the use of supervised machine learning to predict depressive symptoms (“Yes” vs. “No”) using a survey-based dataset.
+This project explores the use of supervised machine learning to predict depressive symptoms (“Yes” vs. “No”) using a survey-based dataset (National Helath Interview Survey[NHIS] 2020).
 The notebook walks through a full applied ML workflow in Python, including data preprocessing, model training, evaluation, and class-imbalance mitigation techniques.

 The primary model is a Random Forest classifier implemented in `scikit-learn`, with multiple strategies tested to improve minority-class performance.